Mozambique

 Corporate - Other taxes

 VAT is an indirect tax that is largely directed at the domestic consumption of goods and services and at goods imported into Mozambique.
 The tax is designed to be paid mainly by the ultimate consumer or purchaser in Mozambique.
 The standard rate is 16%.
-However, there are certain selected supplies which are subject to a reduced rate of 5%, and also few cases where VAT is not due on the full taxable amount, leading to lower effective rates.
+However, there are certain selected supplies that are subject to a reduced rate of 5% and a few cases where VAT is not due on the full taxable amount, leading to lower effective rates.

 Supplies of goods

-Supply of goods are considered to be the transfer of the right to dispose of tangible property generally against a consideration, which includes commercial transactions, hire purchase, sale in instalments with reservation of ownership, commission, consignment, and application of goods forming part of a business for private use or for non-business purposes when tax has been deducted on such goods, use of goods on which tax has been deducted for a purpose or in a sector where right of deduction is excluded.
+Supplies of goods are considered to be the transfer of the right to dispose of tangible property generally against a consideration, which includes commercial transactions, hire purchases, sales in instalments with reservation of ownership, commissions, consignments, and applications of goods forming part of a business for private use or for non-business purposes when tax has been deducted on such goods, use of goods on which tax has been deducted for a purpose or in a sector where right of deduction is excluded.

 Supplies of goods are subject to VAT in Mozambique if the goods are located in Mozambique at the moment their transport or dispatch to the customer begins or, if there is no transport or dispatch, if the goods are located in Mozambique at the moment on which they are put at the disposal of the customer.
 Transactions of goods transported or dispatched from overseas before being imported into Mozambique are also subject to VAT in Mozambique.